bbauska/JS-Notes4Pros/README.md

 </pre>
 <!-- page 216 -->
 <p>Here then function <b>then</b> accepts two callback functions, <b>onFulfilled</b>
-and <b>onRejected<?b>.
+and <b>onRejected</b>.
 Furthermore, only one of these two callback functions is actually called.</p>
 <p>What&apos;s more interesting is that the function <b>then</b> returns before
 either of the callbacks are called.
 Hence, a callback function may be